When it comes to banking, you want to have a checking account and a savings account.

 - You might be required to have a certain amount of money in your account at all times to earn that higher interest rate.

-- You can only transfer or take out money a certain number of times per statement cycle.
+- You may only transfer or take out money a certain number of times per statement cycle.

 - You might be responsible for monthly maintenance fees.